 This website is purely a public resource of general information which is intended, but not promised or guaranteed, to be correct, complete, and up-to-date.
 This website is not a source of advertising, solicitation, or legal advice, and thus the material provided on this website is not intended to create, and the receipt of it does not constitute, an attorney-client relationship.
 Internet subscriber and on-line reader should not rely on information provided herein, and should always seek the advice of competent counsel in the reader's state.
 The owner of this website is an attorney licensed only in the state of Alabama.
 Furthermore, the owner of this website does not wish to represent anyone desiring representation based upon viewing this website in a state where this website fails to comply with all laws and ethical rules of that state.
 Do not send the owner of this website or anyone listed herein information until you first speak with me.

-But while I am only licensed in Alabama, I am admitted to practice before the United States Supreme Court as well as the following federal appellate courts: the Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth and Eleventh Circuits (excluding the First and DC Circuits).
+But while I am only licensed in Alabama, I am admitted to practice before the United States Supreme Court as well as the following federal appellate courts: the First, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth and Eleventh Circuits (excluding the Second and DC Circuits).
 I am also admitted to practice in several federal district courts: the Northern District of Alabama, the Western District of Tennessee, the District of Maryland and the Eastern District of Michigan.
 But I usually appear pro hac vice in most US district courts.